YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_Plus.md

 # SPAGxE+

+SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness and unbalanced phenotypic distribution.

 ## Introduction of SPAGxE+

-### SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness and unbalanced phenotypic distribution
 SPAGxE+ is applicable to a wide range of complex traits with intricate structures, including binary, quantitative, time-to-event, ordinal categorical, longitudinal, and other complex traits.
 The framework involves two main steps:

 - Step 1: SPAGxE+ fits a covariates-only model to calculate model residuals.
 These covariates include, but are not limited to, confounding factors such as age, sex, SNP-derived principal components (PCs), and environmental factors.
 The specifics of the model and residuals vary depending on the trait type.
 Since the covariates-only model is genotype-independent, it only needs to be fitted once across a genome-wide analysis.
 Incorporating random effects to account for sample relatedness in null model fitting is optional, rather than required.